mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 That works ok, but we can do better.

-It'll be more useful to the user of the library if TypeScript undersands that our tags for particular parsers. e.g. for `fnParser` the tags should be typed: `{ fnName: string[]; annotated: string[] }`.
+It'll be more useful to the user of the library if TypeScript understands that our tags for particular parsers. e.g. for `fnParser` the tags should be typed: `{ fnName: string[]; annotated: string[] }`.
 If TypeScript understands the tags, autocomplete in the editor will be smart, and the compiler will catch typos in the tag names,